Dominos Delivery driver

 A work accident may be eligible for a personal injury lawsuit even if it did not occur on the jobsite.
 For example, if an employee was injured in an accident while transporting a work-related haul, the accident would still be considered job-related.
 If the job exposed the worker to dangerous materials that led to a disease later on, this may also be covered.

-Aronova & Associates is a firm for all New Yorkers.
-Our services are available in multiple languages and tailored to the needs of every client.
+Aronova and Associates is a firm for all New Yorkers.
+We are your trusted legal support when it matters most.
+Our team provides multilingual, tailored guidance to meet the diverse needs of New Yorkers.
 The first step in providing you with the help you need is a free consultation to discuss your case.
-When you’re ready to talk, we’re ready to get to work for you.
+When you’re ready to talk, we’re ready to work for you.